 Join more than 4 million people and use Couch to 5k to start running.

 For getting fit as a family, Healthier families also have a range of free resources.

-This includes Disney themed 10 minute activity games to try at home and links on how you and your child can connect with a wide range of sporting activities.
+This includes Disney-themed 10-minute activity games to try at home and links on how you and your child can connect with a wide range of sporting activities.

-Your local council may also offer support and discounts, so look at the leisure services section of their website to see what’s available.
+Your local council may also offer support and discounts, so look at the leisure services' section of their website to see what’s available.

-It’s very hard to get enough activity if it’s one extra thing you have to fit into your day.
+It can be difficult to get enough activity if it’s one extra thing you have to fit into your day.

-It’s therefore important to make a plan that works around you so exercise can happen throughout the busyness of your life.
+It’s therefore important to make a plan that works around you, so exercise can happen throughout the busyness of your life.

 - Make it part of your day.
 Cycling to school, walking to the train station rather than getting in the car, or taking the stairs at work helps fitness be part of your day.

 - Leave for lunch.
 If your commitments allow, lunch is a good opportunity to fit in some activity.
 Take a brisk walk, or try a quick 10-minute home workout.

 - Find something you enjoy.
 If at first you don’t succeed, try again.